-One of the most popular legends is the story of the English monk, Boniface, who was in Germany during the eighth century to spread the news of Christianity.
-He found some pagan honoring the Viking god Thor at a sacred oak tree.
-Boniface chopped down the tree so they couldn’t worship their false god anymore.
+Trees later became important in Christian celebrations.
+One legend is the story of the English monk, Boniface, who was in Germany during the eighth century to spread the news of Christianity.
+He found some pagans honoring the Viking god Thor at a sacred oak tree.
+Boniface chopped down the tree so they couldn’t worship their old god anymore.
 A fir tree grew from the fallen oak and became the symbol of Christianity because it was a triangle shape that represented the holy trinity.

 The Puritans were especially strict about Christmas and traditions.
 In 1659, the General Court of Massachusetts made it a law that December 25 could only be celebrated by attending a church service.
-If people hung decorations or in any other “pagan” way observed the holy day, they could be fined or worse.
-Amazingly, Americans followed that stern example until the 1800s, after German and Irish immigrants started arriving and sharing their traditions.
+If people hung decorations observed the hoy day in any other “pagan” way, they could be fined or worse.
+Americans followed that stern example until the 1800s, except for German settlements, which celebrated with their traditional trees.

-But what really popularized the Christmas tree in American homes came from Great Britain’s Queen Victoria and Prince Albert in the 1840s and 1850s.
-The queen’s mother, Princess Victoria of Saxe-Coburg-Saalfeld, was German so she grew up with the tradition.
-In 1848, the royal family decorated a tree in Windsor Castle.
-When the image was illustrated in the London News of the queen, who was very popular, and the family around the decorated tree, the trend was born even across the pond.
-People couldn’t wait to follow the fad and by the 1890s Americans had added their own touch: While European Christmas trees tended to be around 4-foot-tall, Americans liked trees that went from floor to ceiling.
+What really popularized the Christmas tree in American homes was the fashion of Victorian England.
+German influence had come into the British royal family.
+Queen Victoria’s mother, Princess Victoria of Saxe-Coburg-Saalfeld, was German so she grew up with the tradition.
+The queen’s husband, Prince Albert, was also a German.
+In 1848, the royals decorated a Christmas tree in Windsor Castle.
+When the image was illustrated in the Illustrated London News of the popular queen and her family around the decorated tree, the trend caught on.
+People couldn’t wait to follow the fad and by the 1890s Americans had added their own touch: European Christmas trees tended to be around 4-foot tall, but Americans liked trees that went from floor to ceiling.

-Today, Christmas trees are not only in most every home, they are in stores, along streets, and range from small to several stories tall.
+Today, decorated trees are one of the main symbols people around the world associate with Christmas.
+They are not only in most every home, they are in stores, along streets, and range from small to several stories tall.